-The Plan, which was initiated in July 1, 2002 and updated July 1, 2007, will relieve all San Mateo County jurisdictions - 20 cities and the County - from having to fix the specific congested locations that triggered the development of this Plan, and any new ones that may be detected for the next four years.
+The Plan, which was initiated in July 1, 2002 and updated July 1, 2015, will relieve all San Mateo County jurisdictions - 20 cities and the County - from having to fix the specific congested locations that triggered the development of this Plan, and any new ones that may be detected for the next four years.

-The following elements, which were updated and effective as of July 1, 2011 through June 30, 2015, are intended to be a comprehensive package of policies and actions that together will make a measurable impact on current congestion and slow the pace of future congestion:
+The following elements, which were updated and effective as of July 1, 2015 through June 30, 2019, are intended to be a comprehensive package of policies and actions that together will make a measurable impact on current congestion and slow the pace of future congestion:

-1. Employer-Based Shuttle Program and Local Transportation Services
+1. Employer-Based Shuttle Program and Local Transportation Services.

-The Employer-Based Shuttle Program focuses on connecting employment centers to transit centers (both BART, Caltrain, and Ferry) and the Local Transportation Services Program provides funds for local jurisdictions or their designees to provide transportation services for its residents that meet the unique characteristics and needs of that jurisdiction.
+The Employer-Based Shuttle Program focuses on connecting employment centers to transit centers (BART, Caltrain, and Ferry) and the Local Transportation Services Program provides funds for local jurisdictions or their designees to provide transportation services for its residents that meet the unique characteristics and needs of that jurisdiction.
 Under the Local program, jurisdictions have the flexibility to determine the best mix of services, which sometimes results in combining commuter service, school service, services for special populations, on-demand services, and mid-day service.

 Both Employer-Based Shuttle and Local Transportation Services Program funds are awarded through a competitive process.
 The program requires that each project sponsor provide a match of funds and in-kind services equal to 50% of the total service cost.

 For both the Employer-Based Shuttle and Local Transportation Services Program, the San Mateo County Transportation Authority reimburses C/CAG up to 50% of funds it disperses for shuttle services upon invoice.

-The annual fund level for the two programs is currently \$500,000 (\$120K for Employer-Based and \$380K for Local Transportation).
+Proposed: There is no proposed change to program implementation.
+The annual fund level for the two programs is currently \$500,000.
 It is proposed that the new authorization remain at the same level of funding.
-Goals:

-- To increase shuttle usage, thereby increasing transit use, and thereby reducing congestion. - Leverage fund sources to expand shuttle services.

-2. Countywide Transportation Demand Management Programs
+- To increase shuttle usage, thereby increasing transit use, and thereby reducing congestion. - Leverage fund sources to expand shuttle services. - 2.
+Countywide Travel Demand Management Program.

-The Countywide Travel Demand Management (TDM) Program is operated by the Peninsula Traffic

-Congestion Relief Alliance (Alliance).
+The Countywide Travel Demand Management (TDM) Program is operated by the Peninsula Traffic Congestion Relief Alliance (Alliance).
 Examples of TDM type projects include but are not limited to voluntary trip reduction program, work with employers to reduce peak commute trips, employer based shuttle development and management, employer alternative commuting support services, school carpool programs, alternative commute incentive programs.